 From the looks of it, the frequency response gave us several indications about the behavior of the speaker.
 There is a distinct dip in the graph corresponding to some of the midrange frequencies, which leads to the scooped feel of the tone.
 After the drop, a sharp climb forms a plateau spanning the upper-middle and high-range frequencies.
 On the plateau, there are two small but distinct spikes in response.

-We found that the speaker is at its best with moderate to high gain, which is excellent for rock.
-The 75 Watt power rating proved to be versatile; we were able to try it out with a range of amplifiers with no issues.
+We found the speaker is at its best with moderate to high gain, which is excellent for rock.
+The 75-Watt power rating proved versatile.
+We were able to try it out with a range of amplifiers with no issues.
 The Creamback’s ceramic magnet is heavier than the original G12H for the added ‘oomph’ and more powerful tones.

 We tried to play some classic Led Zeppelin on this, and were pleasantly surprised at how well we could emulate Jimmy Page’s legendary guitar tone.
 It was crisp, smooth, and had some top-end sparkle to bring out the leads.